FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Apply the FedRAMP Minimum Assessment Standard (MAS) to identify and document the scope of the cloud service offering to be assessed for FedRAMP authorization and persistently address all related requirements and recommendations.
+    Apply the FedRAMP Minimum Assessment Scope (MAS) to identify and document the scope of the cloud service offering to be assessed for FedRAMP authorization and persistently address all related requirements and recommendations.

     **Reference:** [Minimum Assessment Scope](https://fedramp.gov/docs/minimum-assessment-scope)